An open copy of Gulliver's Travels lies on a black table in a library with floor-to-ceiling bookshelves.

 Facilities

-• Small gift shop offering books, postcards and locally‑made souvenirs.
+• A small gift shop with books, postcards and local souvenirs.

 • Toilets near the entrance.

-Researchers should email the library in advance to arrange a research slot; staff will prepare materials for a smoother visit.
-Schools and adult groups are encouraged to book tours through the group tours page.
-The maximum group size for the combined three‑venue tour is 45, split into three sub‑groups of 15.
+Researchers should email ahead to book a slot, so staff can have materials ready.
+Schools and adult groups can book tours through the group tours page.
+The combined three-venue tour takes up to 45 people, split into three groups of 15.

 Contact

-The library sits in the centre of Armagh city, a short walk from the historic St Patrick’s Cathedral, the Armagh Observatory & Planetarium (/armagh-observatory/) and the Armagh County Museum (/armagh-county-museum/).
-A stroll through the nearby Mall and Palace Demesne (both gifts of Archbishop Robinson) rounds off a perfect cultural half‑day.
+The library is in the centre of Armagh city, a short walk from St Patrick’s Cathedral, the Armagh Observatory & Planetarium and the Armagh County Museum.
+The Mall and the Palace Demesne – both Robinson’s gifts to the city – are an easy add-on.
+Time your visit for a guided-tour slot and the library is the best 40 minutes in Armagh.